Les cabinets de Curiosité

 Feather headdress on a black steel base

-Scientific in Latin.
-One of the most sought-after categories for art lovers.
-These period instruments have survived the centuries to become truly sought-after antiques.
+"Scientific" in Latin.
+One of the most sought-after categories for art enthusiasts.
+These period instruments have endured through centuries to become highly coveted antique pieces.

-Scientific and measuring instruments: old tools used in laboratories (telescope, oscilloscope, sextants, etc.)
+Scientific and measuring instruments: ancient tools used in laboratories (telescopes, oscilloscopes, sextants, etc.)

-Literally "miracles" in Latin, this category brings together strange things found in nature or to which a magical character is attributed.
+Literally "miracles" in Latin, this category gathers strange things found in nature or to which magical properties are attributed.

-Animal: A narwhal rostrum becomes a unicorn horn, imaginary stuffed animals created from scratch by mixing various species.
+Animal: a narwhal tusk becomes a unicorn horn, imaginary stuffed animals created from scratch by mixing various species.

-Scientific: incredible fake world maps, automatons, pseudo-scientific objects or those supposed to have belonged to this or that civilization.
+Scientific: incredible fake world maps, automatons, pseudo-scientific objects, or objects supposed to have belonged to a particular civilization.

 Steel pedestal for a rostrum